Skip to content

 Where Can You Roll Funds?

-If you’re prioritizing guaranteed paychecks later, compare options like annuities with the highest guaranteed payout, or consider laddering annuities to balance rates and liquidity.
+If you’re prioritizing guaranteed paychecks later, it can also help to compare strategies like annuities with the highest guaranteed payout or using laddering annuities to balance rates, timing, and liquidity.

 Key Rules to Know Before You Roll